pivotal/docs-tap/scst-scan/overview.hbs.md

 no one tool that can find 100% of all CVEs, which means there is always a risk that a missed CVE can be exploited.
 Some reasons for missed CVEs include:

-- The scanner does not detect the vulnerability because it is recently discovered and the CVE databases that the scanner checks against are not updated yet.
+- The scanner does not detect the vulnerability because it is a recently discovered vulnerability and the CVE databases that the scanner checks against are not updated yet.
-- Scanners verify different CVE sources based on the detected package type and OS.
+- The scanner verifies different CVE sources based on the detected package type and OS.
-- The scanner might not fully support a particular programming language, packaging system or manifest format.
+- The scanner might not fully support a particular programming language, packaging system, or manifest format.
 - The scanner might not implement binary analysis or fingerprinting.
 - The detected component does not always include a canonical name and vendor, requiring the scanner to infer and attempt fuzzy matching.
 - When vendors register impacted software with NVD, the provided information might not exactly match the values in the release artifacts.

 #### <a id="false-positives"></a>False positives